How to tame penguins: Advancing to high-precision measurements of $\phi_d$ and $\phi_s$: -Symmetry Breaking

 in order to study the impact of potential non-factorisable $SU(3)$-breaking effects on the obtained values of $\phi_d$ and $\phi_s$.
 Here, $\xi_{SU(3)}^f$ is a scale factor and $\delta_{SU(3)}^f$ a phase difference parametrising the non-factorisable $SU(3)$-breaking effects between control mode $f$ and its $SU(3)$ partner.
 In the absence of such effects $\xi_{SU(3)}^f=1$ and $\delta_{SU(3)}^f=0$.
 In total, we introduce eight additional parameters, four scale factors $\xi_{SU(3)}^f$ and four phase differences $\delta_{SU(3)}^f$, linking the four pairs: $B_d^0\to J/\psi\pi^0$ and $B_d^0\to J/\psi K^0$, $B_s^0\to J/\psi K_{\text{S}}^0$ and $B_d^0\to J/\psi K^0$, $B_d^0\to J/\psi\rho^0$ and $B_s^0\to J/\psi\phi$, $B_d^0\to D^+D^-$ and $B_s^0\to D_s^+D_s^-$.

-The fit framework, as presented in this paper, cannot simultaneously determine the penguin parameters $(a,\theta)$ and the $SU(3)$ breaking parameters $(\xi,\delta)$ from the experimental inputs as that leaves the fits underconstrained.
+The fit framework, as presented in this paper, cannot simultaneously determine the penguin parameters $(a,\theta)$ and the $SU(3)$-breaking parameters $(\xi_{SU(3)},\delta_{SU(3)})$ from the experimental inputs as that leaves the fits underconstrained.
 The $SU(3)$ breaking parameters therefore have to be provided as external inputs to the analyses.
+The impact of potential non-factorisable $SU(3)$-breaking effects is explored by repeating the nominal fit for different values of $\xi_{SU(3)}^f$ and $\delta_{SU(3)}^f$.
+For simplicity, we treat all four decay channel pairs equally and do not differentiate between the four scale factors or between the four phase differences, i.e.\ $\xi_{SU(3)}^f=\xi_{SU(3)}$ and $\delta_{SU(3)}^f=\delta_{SU(3)}$.
+The impact on the fit values and uncertainties for $\phi_d$ and $\phi_s$ are shown in Fig.\ \ref{fig:phi_SU3_scan}.
+For the plots on the left in Fig.\ \ref{fig:phi_SU3_scan}, we varied $\xi_{SU(3)}$ between 0.5 and 1.5 while keeping $\delta_{SU(3)}=0$ fixed.
+The parameter $\xi_{SU(3)}$ is included as a Gaussian constraint with an uncertainty of 0.1.
+For the plots on the right in Fig.\ \ref{fig:phi_SU3_scan}, we varied $\delta_{SU(3)}$ between $-25^{\circ}$ and $+25^{\circ}$ while keeping $\xi_{SU(3)}=1$ fixed.
+The parameter $\delta_{SU(3)}$ is included as Gaussian constraint with an uncertainty of $5^{\circ}$.
+For the specific scan points

-To illustrate the impact of potential non-factorisable $SU(3)$-breaking effects, we explore the simplest scenario in which all four decay channel pairs are treated equally.
-We assume
+we also illustrate the impact of potential non-factorisable $SU(3)$-breaking effects on the two-dimensional confidence regions for the penguin parameters, $\phi_d$ and $\phi_s$ in Fig.\ \ref{fig:phi_SU3}.

-which is a factor 2 larger than our expectation.
-These scale factors and/or phase differences are included as Gaussian constraints to the fit framework, and the nominal fit scenario is repeated.
-We consider alternative fits including only $\xi_{SU(3)}^f$, only $\delta_{SU(3)}^f$, or both $\xi_{SU(3)}^f$ and $\delta_{SU(3)}^f$.
-The impact on the fit solutions for the penguin parameters, $\phi_d$ and $\phi_s$ is shown in Fig.\ \ref{fig:phi_SU3}.
-Focusing on the confidence level contours of $\phi_s$ versus $\phi_d$, we see no impact on the 39\% contour, while small changes can be observed in the 87\% contour.
-Overall, the impact on $\phi_d$ and $\phi_s$ is minimal.
-The determination of $\phi_d$ and $\phi_s$ from our fit framework can therefore be considered robust against $SU(3)$-breaking effects.
-The outcome of the fits including external constraints for the $SU(3)$-breaking parameters are compared with the results in Eqs.\ \eqref{eq:nominal_fit_I} to \eqref{eq:nominal_fit_IV}, and the largest difference is assigned as a systematic uncertainty.
-For $\phi_d$ the systematic uncertainty is $0.3^{\circ}$, while for $\phi_s$ it is 2 mrad or $0.11^{\circ}$.
+The results in Figs.\ \ref{fig:phi_SU3_scan} and \ref{fig:phi_SU3} show that the impact of $SU(3)$-breaking effects on the central value and the $1\sigma$ uncertainties (68\% confidence level interval in 1D, 39\% confidence level contour in 2D) are small.
+For the current experimental precision, the $SU(3)$-breaking effects only become important for the $2\sigma$ uncertainties (95\% confidence level interval in 1D, 87\% confidence level contour in 2D).
+These results thus illustrate that the determination of $\phi_d$ and $\phi_s$ from our fit framework is robust against $SU(3)$-breaking effects, even though their exact size remains unknown.